 Island City is a modern eco-friendly neighbourhood built to extend the port functions of the harbour.
 It also houses several futuristic-looking parks featuring raised walkways winding around the botanical gardens.

 Other highlights include Kashii Kaen, a compact theme park near the water with rides and a Ferris wheel, and a large city aquarium with a diverse selection of marine life.

 Of course, this ward also has its own selection of shrines and temples to visit.
 Hakozaki Shrine is one of the more popular religious sites in the city, featuring iconic antiquities and well-preserved gates.

-Where to stay: The best hotels in Higashi
+Recommended hotels in Higashi

 Higashi doesn’t have a large selection of hotels.
 Several of the options are near the border with Hakata.
 If you want to explore Island City, the artificial island has its own resort.

 - The Luigans Spa and Resort: As the only resort on Island City, this spot fills up quickly.
 It also has an outdoor swimming pool, dining options, and spa treatments.
 Many of the rooms offer ocean views and their own balconies.
 If you want to relax and unwind near the beach, this is a top choice.

 - Vessel Hotel Fukuoka Kaizuka: Located near the harbour, this three-star hotel helps you feel at home, thanks to an abundance of amenities.
 Your room includes a DVD player, nightwear, toothbrush sets, a desk, and a fridge.
 You’re also just a five-minute walk from JR Kaizuka Train Station.

 - Fukuoka Recent Hotel: This three-star hotel offers a wide selection of rooms at different rates, ranging from single rooms with sofa beds to Japanese-style rooms with futon beds.
 It also has its own onsite restaurant.